armcha/ColoredShadowImageView/README.md

 ## Current limitations: :triangular_flag_on_post:

--You can't use the library when setting width or height to "WRAP_CONTENT"
+- You can't use the library when setting width or height to `WRAP_CONTENT`

 ## Add proguard rules if necessary: